Change: A Kung Fu Class Review

 早安!
 Zǎo An!
 Good morning!

-Today’s Traditional Core noon class was a casual yet powerful class; definitely something special not to be missed.
+Today’s noon Kung Fu class was a casual yet powerful class; definitely, something special not to be missed.

 Below is the basic outline of what happened on this special day.